-Bay Biosciences provides high quality clinical grade fresh frozen serum, plasma and peripheral blood mononuclear cells (PBMC) biofluid samples derived from patients whole blood with matching FFPE blocks from unique patients diagnosed with Crohn’s Disease.
+Bay Biosciences provides high quality clinical grade fresh frozen serumplasma and peripheral blood mononuclear cells (PBMC) biofluid samples derived from patients whole blood with matching FFPE blocks from unique patients diagnosed with Crohn’s Disease.

 Crohn’s Disease Overview

-Crohn’s disease is an inflammatory bowel disease that causes chronic inflammation of the gastrointestinal tract.
-Celiac disease is a serious illness where the body’s immune system attacks its own tissues when you eat gluten.
-This causes damage to the lining of the gut and means the body can’t properly absorb nutrients from food.
-Celiac disease is not an allergy or food intolerance.
+Additionally, Celiac disease is a serious illness where the body’s immune system attacks its own tissues when you eat gluten.
+Consequently, this causes damage to the lining of the gut and means the body can’t properly absorb nutrients from food.
+Notably, Celiac disease is not an allergy or food intolerance.

 Signs and Symptoms of Crohn’s Disease